4-State Sports Show (Collection #164 – 1 Box)

 A copy of a 1987 letter with illustrations proposing a project to renovate Joplin, Missouri’s Union Depot.

 Joplin’s 1973 Centennial Celebration (Collection #54 – 1 Box)

 Calendar of events and newspaper articles from Joplin’s 1973 Centennial Celebration.

 Junkins, Merrell Collection (Collection #32 – 1 Box)

 Donated by Merrell Junkins.
-Merrell Junkins was a Missouri Southern Economics professor.
+Merrell Junkins was a Missouri Southern Psychology professor.
 This collection includes copies of reports from the Community Profile Project by the Office of Economic Opportunity in the 1960s, covering various counties in Missouri, including Jasper County, McDonald County, Newton County and Barton County.
 This collection also includes economic statistics for the area from 1959 through 1966, a poverty analyses for various counties in Missouri, including Bates County, Henry County, Cedar County, Vernon County, and St. Clair County, by Merrell Junkins.

 A 1897 newspaper article from the Kansas City Star titled “A Kansas Mining Town,” on Galena, Kansas.

 Klein, Ronald Collection (Collection #23 – 1 Folder)

 Donated by Ronald Klein.
 A photocopy of a 1944 World War II Disney war bond.